Competitive

 - Vote consistently.
 Erratic voting confuses your teammates more than your opponents.

-For Mafia
+For Werewolves

-For the Don
+For the Alpha Wolf

-For the Sheriff
+For the Seer

 - Do not reveal yourself on day one.
 You have too little data yet.